zhongk8194/DH110-A04/README.md

 <br>

 ## Purpose of UX Storytelling
-ux storytelling is important bc:
+UX Storytelling is important because:
 - it is a way with which we are better able to think from our user's perspectives, to really think about what pain points they might have or what features they might want
 - it creates a sense of reality. usually, when designing, it fefels like we're designing for an invisible person bc we're not actually interacting w real life people. however, w ux storytelling, we're able to put a face and a name, although imaginary, to our work, which makes our work feel more real
 - it allows the whole team, not just designers, to recenter and get on the same page for what product is being made.